heiner/dylaniki/Down_In_The_Groove.md

-the regular ending of the first electric set of just about every show, which added to its strangeness: a song that for tape-collectors was a nuisance and a drag, as the eternal song no. 5, but which most others had never heard – who had got <em>Down in the Groove</em> apart from the collectors (the song request of all times: in Stockholm, June 9 1998 someone yelled out “SILVIO” after song nr.
+the regular ending of the first electric set of just about every show, which added to its strangeness: a song that for tape-collectors was a nuisance and a drag, as the eternal song no. 5, but which most others had never heard – who had got *Down in the Groove* apart from the collectors (the song request of all times: in Stockholm, June 9 1998 someone yelled out “SILVIO” after song nr.
 4)?

-Musically it is a carbon copy of <em>Isis</em>.
-That's perhaps not where the real genious of <em>Isis</em> lies, but it's a persistent little bugger of a riff.
+Musically it is a carbon copy of *Isis*.
+That's perhaps not where the real genious of *Isis* lies, but it's a persistent little bugger of a riff.

 The songs that are neither square rock'n'roll in A or “Death is not the